ntamas/cl1/doc/cmdline/description.rst

-Cluster ONE strives to discover densely connected and possibly overlapping regions within the Cytoscape network you are working with.
+ClusterONE strives to discover densely connected and possibly overlapping regions within the Cytoscape network you are working with.
 The interpretation of these regions depends on the context (i.e. what the network represents) and it is left up to you.
 For instance, in protein-protein interaction networks derived from high-throughput AP-MS experiments, these dense regions usually correspond to protein complexes or fractions of them.
-Cluster ONE works by "growing" dense regions out of small seeds (typically one or two vertices), driven by a quality function called *cohesiveness*.
+ClusterONE works by "growing" dense regions out of small seeds (typically one or two vertices), driven by a quality function called *cohesiveness*.